mailsac/mailsac-examples/about/terms_of_service.rst

    email testing services.
 Email inboxes that are not purchased (aka private) are public and have no expectation of privacy.

-   Private addresses will not be accessible publicly and access to messages will be provided only to those with:
+   Enhanced addresses will not be accessible publicly and access to messages will be provided only to those with:

       i. a validated username and password, which grants a temporary access